1274: Pope Gregory X confirmed a bull issued in 1272 banning charges of blood ritual.

 1941 (12th of Tammuz, 5701): Thirty-two Jews are killed in Mariampole, Lithuania.

-force, Légion des Volontaires Français (French Volunteer Legion), is
+1941: In France, a collaborationist military force, Légion des Volontaires Français (French Volunteer Legion), is established.

 1941 (12th of Tammuz, 5701): Two thousand Jews are murdered at Khotin, Ukraine